go-aiiq/DocumentAnalyzerAI/README.md

 4. **Open Application in Browser:**
    - Navigate to `http://localhost:5000`
-   - Should see TA AI logo and upload interface
+   - Should see TC AI logo and upload interface
-   - Console should show: "TA AI Document Analyzer - Clean Version Loaded"
+   - Console should show: "TC AI Document Analyzer - Clean Version Loaded"

 ### Port Configuration